Tamal-tm/Python-Numbers-Fundamental-Programs/README.md

 # Python-Numbers-Fundamental-Programs

-Common use case programs of Numbers in Python.
+Common use case programs of Numbers in Python